emkerber/learningBootstrap/myNotes.md

 "col-sm-6" means that a small size, the element will take up six columns.

 "col-xs-12" means that at an extra-small size, the element will take up all 12 columns.

+# Tackling a multilevel layout

+You can put inner rows within outer rows, creating new sets of 12 columns within the existing outer row's set of 12 columns.

+Making the container fluid will allow it to go the full width of the browser, and will likely help your columns-within-columns look good.